 When I think of Thanksgiving, I think of Grandma’s noodles.
 There might have been a year or two we didn’t cover the table, night before, with the mess of drying overnight, flipping, flouring, then flouring again our holiday noodles.
-The damp would come out of hiding with the drying process, and we’d again add just a bit more flour, finally able to cut the perfectly imperfect wide and hearty slabs.
+The damp seeping out of hiding with the drying process, and we’d again add just a bit more flour, finally able to cut the perfectly imperfect wide and hearty slabs.
 The process was a lot of work, and wonderful.
-But not many years went without the noodle production, that’s for sure.
+But not many years we’d go without the noodle production, that’s for sure.

 Grandma would stand, leaning over the table, a bit tall to reach the bowl easily, and carefully with silky hands create the most desirable noodles on the planet.
 When I was maybe 8 or 9 she let me start helping.
 She explained it was the size of egg that determined the recipe.
 Any interesting concoction these days includes at least a dozen ingredients.
 Grandma’s noodles had three – the eggs, flour and water.
 “Salt toughens the noodles”, she would say.
 “Salt the broth, not the dough”.
 She showed me how to choose the largest egg we had, crack it, set the largest of the shell halves aside for measuring water.
 Another egg or two would be added… usually not more than 3 eggs.
-The set-aside shell was our measuring devise.
-It was filled two times for every egg we used.
-Then whip the water and egg together with a vengeance, because this was the last beating the noodles had.
+The set-aside shell was our measuring device.
+It was filled with warm water two times for every egg we used.
+The egg and water took a beating because this was the last man-handling the noodles had.

-Once flour was added, gentle handling became the main thing.
+Once flour was added, gentle became the main thing.
 “Handle it carefully”, she would tell me.
 A fork and hands were our tools.
-We would add the flour carefully and slowly until we could make a sort of ball which also had to be barley touched and yet formed.
+We would add the flour carefully and slowly until we could make a sort of ball which also had to be barely touched, yet formed.
 “Don’t use your middle three fingers; you’ll work it too hard,”Grandma insisted.
 I’d forget most of the time and she would remind me again.
-“Use only your thumb and little finger to move the dough or they’ll be tough.”
+“Use only your thumb and little finger to move the dough – you’ll make ‘um tough.”

 As the cut noodles dried some more, we busied ourselves pealing and chopping for the broth.
-Once dry, the noodles would be added to the rolling boil that consisted mostly of celery, carrots, onion, potatoes, green beans, butter, chicken and seasonings that were never measured, but pinched and dashed for taste.
+Once dry, the noodles would be added to the rolling boil that consisted mostly of celery, carrots, onion, potatoes, green beans, butter, chicken and seasonings that were never measured but pinched and dashed and then some more.

 The kitchen smells produced people we didn’t even know were in the house.
 Everybody wanted to help “test” the noodles. ”Mummm, they’re the best yet!” we would mumble through our second or third mouthful of “testing”.
 The quality was always judged by lack of toughness.